wolf-math/aaronwolfdev/docs/Coding/javascript/language_reference/built-in.md

 ```

 :::warning
-Avoid using `eval()`.
-It's a security risk and makes code harder to understand and optimize.
+Using `eval()` is dangerous and should be avoided.
+It can execute arbitrary code and is a security risk.
+It also makes code harder to understand and optimize.
 :::

 ---